-Bastian Obermayer, Germany, is a book author and Pulitzer-Prize-winning investigative reporter, publishing in the German magazine Der Spiegel.
-Together with his colleague Frederik Obermaier he founded the Munich-based investigative startup paper trail media.
-Obermayer was part of the ICIJ’s Offshore Leaks, Luxembourg Leaks, China Cables and other projects.
+Bastian Obermayer, Germany, is a book author and Pulitzer-Prize-winning investigative reporter, publishing mainly in the German magazine Der Spiegel and with the public broadcasting company ZDF.
+Together with his colleague Frederik Obermaier, he founded the Munich-based investigative startup paper trail media.

-Obermayer is on the board of the investigative non profit newsroom Forbidden Stories since its founding in 2017 and is the author of several books, including best selling accounts of the so-called Ibiza Affair, which lead to snap elections in Austria, as well as The Panama Papers: Breaking the Story of How the Rich and Powerful Hide Their Money.
+Obermayer is on the board of the investigative nonprofit newsroom Forbidden Stories since its founding in 2017.
+He is the author of several books, including bestselling accounts of the so-called Ibiza Affair, which led to snap elections in Austria, as well as The Panama Papers: Breaking the Story of How the Rich and Powerful Hide Their Money.